-8. AUTHORIZATION OF CONSENT TO TREAT MINOR I/We, the Parents listed below, are the parent(s) /
+8. AUTHORIZATION OF CONSENT TO TREAT MINOR I/We, the Parents listed below, are the parent(s) / guardians of the Student listed below, and as such do hereby

 I/we understand that this authorization is given in advance of any specific treatment or diagnosis, but is given to provide authority and power of treatment or hospital care which the aforementioned physician in the exercise of best judgment may deem advisable.
 This authorization is given pursuant to the provisions of Chapter 32 of the Texas Family Code.